RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 - There are various metrics that we would like to evaluate on our result.
 Strategy Studio outputs three files: fills, orders, and PnL (Profit and Loss).
 For analysis, we would mainly focus on PnL since the net loss is what we care about the most as traders.

 - The PnL file generated is a `.csv` file with three columns: Strategy name, Time, and Cumulative PnL.
-For interpretation, we would analyze the PnL based on several metrics
+For interpretation, we would analyze the PnL based on several metrics.

   - Maximum Profit and Loss